vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 ### Deleting Faces for Different Results

-Having an open face, by deleting a part of our geometry is a great technique for keeping parts our model undivided as we build out more complex geometry.
+Having an open face, by deleting a part of our geometry, is a great technique for keeping parts our model undivided as we build out more complex geometry.

 <figure> <img src = "../assets/images/maya_03_delete_01.gif"><figcaption></figcaption></figure>